a6you/BibleDoc/README.md

 # Installation
 1. Run ```git clone https://github.com/a6you/BibleDoc.git``` and go into the project directory.
 2. Install python3 for your machine: https://www.python.org/downloads/.
-1. Run ```git clone https://github.com/a6you/BibleDoc.git``` and go into the project directory.
-2. Install python3 for your machine: https://www.python.org/downloads/.

 At this point, you can use the Text File Tool.
 If you wish to use the Google Docs Tool, do the following: